 I discovered other writers as I got older.
 I found poetry and classics that made me tingle and experience the world between the covers.
 Embracing fantasy and alternative histories alongside science fiction, romance, and horror – I didn’t discriminate in my pursuit of books to read.
 The more I read, the more ambition I gained.
 However, the more astounding books that I read, the more fearful I became; the more daunting the task of building worlds and environments that would entrance my readers as much as my heroes had enchanted me.

 Life Experience = Enhanced Ambition + Greater Depth

-I lost and regained the ambition several times between then and now, but it seems to be rather strong right now.
-I’ve continued to write, but few have seen any of it, some has been binned, some hidden in notebooks and some languishing on flash drives.
-The entire point of this blog is to make me let go of what I’ve done, allow it to be criticised, ridiculed and corrected.
-No matter how critical I am of my own work, it will never get any better if there is no outside influence.
-Evolution cannot happen without a change in environment.
+I lost and regained the ambition several times between then and now, but it seems to be distinctly consistent, right now.
+I’ve continued to write, but few have seen any of it, some I have thrown away, some are hiding in notebooks, and some is languishing on flash drives (I think there may even be some on floppy disks in my parents’ attic).
+The entire point of this blog is to make me let go of what I’ve done, allow it to gain notice, develop, improve and draw critique.
+No matter how critical I am of my work, it will never get any better if there is no outside influence.
+Evolution cannot happen without a change in the environment.

 I am just starting with the blog, and it is so hard to let the words go.
 It is challenging enough to let go of the factual and opinion pieces, like this, but letting go of a fictional creation is harder than anything I have ever done.

 Letting go is just one more step that I have to take.